 To turn off an extension and still keep it in your account for later use, use the on/off switch.
 This is usually a better option than permanently deleting the extension because you will not lose the effort of the initial configuration.

 Use the following steps to deactivate an extension:

 If an extension is no longer needed, it can be deleted permanently from the configuration.

 Use the following steps to delete an extension:

 If you accidentally delete an extension and have not saved the profile, you can reload the browser to return to the original state of your extensions.

-The list of extensions can quickly grow to a very large number and viewing them all at once can make it difficult to find what you need.
-The Filter menu at the top of the extensions screen offers a few ways to filter the view of the extensions.
+The list of extensions can quickly grow to a large number, making viewing them all at once difficult to find what you need.
+You can use the Filter drop-down list to filter your view.

 The following filters are available:

 The publish location settings control which environments the extension will be published to.
 If you uncheck a publish location, the extension will not be published to that location.
 For example, if you uncheck Prod for an extension, and then publish to Prod, that extension will be omitted from the files in the Prod environment.